sercanozverenli/technical-portfolio/README.md

-# Personal R&D Hub | Engineering Workspace
+# Personal R&D Hub | Technical Portfolio

 This repository serves as a centralized personal research and development laboratory focusing on Data Science, Machine Learning Engineering, and Software Architecture.
 The core objective is to document evolutionary engineering workflows, transition theoretical models into production-ready artifacts, and maintain a modular portfolio of decoupled systems.